jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: [unintelligible]

-A: Not frozen, no. Frozen will alter it.
+A: Not frozen though.
+Frozen will alter it.
 Frozen creates more detoxification.

 Q: So ice cream still has some value?